fredpolicarpo/fredpolicarpo/README.md

+### Be wellcome!
+I'm a Computer Scientist passionated by solving real problems with technology.
+I'm working in software enterprises since 2006 🦖.

+My main skill is backend engineering with distributed systems.
+I'm always studying software architecture and the correlated disciplines as well, like cloud computing and design patterns.

 ### My mission
 To contribute to society solving real problems, as part of a team, by building computer systems that work efficiently, sustainably, and reliably.